pandita-IA/IBD-practica/README.md

 We are using not the images hosted in docker hub.

 In case there is problems with the containers try to **restart the api container**.

+## Next steps

+Use args for changing the temporal logic of the sensors and have them in separated csvs